sftcd/openssl/esnistuff/lighttpd.md

 - Refuse to load keys that are too old (inside ``load_esnikeys``)
 - Figure out when/how to re-scan ESNI keys directory
-- Add control trial decryption
+- Add control to enable trial decryption